-If you want to create a language specific report, to match the language you use in the user interface, you can translate the template and call it "ASTM-xx.docx" where xx is replaced with the country identifier.
-Some templates are already provided in translation, and if so, they will automatically be chosen for you if you have changed the language to use in FanTestic.
+If you want to create a language specific report, to match the language you use in the user interface, you can translate the template and change the two letter language identifier in the name.
+For example for FD E51-767 you would call it "FDE51-fr.docx" where the english language "en" has been replaced with the french language identifier "fr".

+Some templates may already be provided in translation, and if so, they will automatically be chosen for you if you have changed the language to use in FanTestic.